The Atrocity Exhibition: Content and composition

 The stories describe how the mass media landscape inadvertently invades and splinters the private mind of the individual.
-Suffering from a mental breakdown, the protagonist – a Dr Nathan who works at a mental hospital – surrenders to a world of psychosis.
-Traven tries to make sense of the many public events that dominate his world (the death of Marilyn Monroe, the Space Race, Elizabeth Taylor's much-publicized tracheotomy, and especially the assassination of John F. Kennedy), by restaging them in ways that, to his psychotic mind, gives them a more personal meaning.
+Suffering from a mental breakdown, the protagonist – a Dr Travis who works at a mental hospital – surrenders to a world of psychosis.
+Travis tries to make sense of the many public events that dominate his world (the death of Marilyn Monroe, the Space Race, Elizabeth Taylor's much-publicized tracheotomy, and especially the assassination of John F. Kennedy), by restaging them in ways that, to his psychotic mind, gives them a more personal meaning.
 It is never quite clear how much of the novel "really" takes place, and how much only occurs inside the protagonist's own head.
 Characters whom he kills return again in later chapters (his wife seems to die several times).
 He travels with a Marilyn Monroe scorched by radiation burns, and with a bomber-pilot of whom he notes that "the planes of his face did not seem to intersect correctly."

 Inner and outer landscapes seem to merge as the ultimate goal of the protagonist is to start World War III, "though not in any conventional sense" – a war that will be fought entirely within his own mind.
 Bodies and landscapes are constantly confused ("Dr Nathan found himself looking at what seemed a dune top, but was in fact an immensely magnified portion of the skin area over the iliac crest", "he found himself walking between the corroding breasts of the film-actress", and "these cliff-towers revealed the first spinal landscapes").
 At other times the protagonist seems to see the entire world, and life around him, as nothing more than a vast geometrical equation, such as when he observes a woman pacing around the apartment he has rented: "This ... woman was a modulus ... by multiplying her into the space/time of the apartment, he could obtain a valid unit for his own existence."